DIADesignGuild/game-studio/P02/Game Design Document - P02.md

   - A bright-eyed young intern who dreams of writing up content all day.
   - They also kind of need this job to pay the rent, so they'll put up with anything.

+Alt story: You divinate what happens next and write news headlines ASAP.

 During gameplay, what do players see, hear, and/or feel?
 Ex: When playing Mario, what view of the game world do players see?
 Answer: They see a sideview of the levels Mario jumps through.
 This can also include POV's such as cultural undersatnding, presentation of information, etc.